cornell-netlab/capisce/README.md

 The Capisce library comprises two key pieces:
 - an OCAML library for writing down and specifying data plane programs called GPL.
-  * Example programs can be seen in the `capisce/programs`.
-  * The core interface for writing programs can be found in capisce/lib/ASTs.ml.
+  * Example programs can be seen in the `capisce/programs`. n  * The core interface for writing programs can be found in capisce/lib/ASTs.ml.
 - an instrumentation algorithm to translate `GPL` programs into programs in the guarded command langauge
   * the instrumentation algorithm `GPL.encode_tables` van be found in `capisce/lib/AST.ml`
 - an inference algorithm to infer control interface specifications for data plane programs